SoorajModi/Ewok/README.md

 [keycap set](https://geekhack.org/index.php?topic=108795.0).
 It has a nice black and yellow scheme with high contrast which is ideal for accessibility.

+Finally, I used ESLint with the AirBnB style standard to ensure I am adhering to a coding standard throughout my project, and also because every single coding project should use a linter.

 ## Trade-offs

 One trade-off I made was rendering all of the characters together instead of ten at a time.
 This allowed me to use the